shieldfy/API-Security-Checklist/README.md

 - [ ] Use the proper HTTP method according to the operation: `GET (read)`, `POST (create)`, `PUT/PATCH (replace/update)`, and `DELETE (to delete a record)`, and respond with `405 Method Not Allowed` if the requested method isn't appropriate for the requested resource.
 - [ ] Validate `content-type` on request Accept header (Content Negotiation) to allow only your supported format (e.g., `application/xml`, `application/json`, etc.) and respond with `406 Not Acceptable` response if not matched.
 - [ ] Validate `content-type` of posted data as you accept (e.g., `application/x-www-form-urlencoded`, `multipart/form-data`, `application/json`, etc.).
+- [ ] Validate the Host header and return an error when invalid.
 - [ ] Validate user input to avoid common vulnerabilities (e.g., `XSS`, `SQL-Injection`, `Remote Code Execution`, etc.).
 - [ ] Don't use any sensitive data (`credentials`, `Passwords`, `security tokens`, or `API keys`) in the URL, but use standard Authorization header.
 - [ ] Use only server-side encryption.